punklibrarian/ArduFrauenfelderCNC/README.md

 help in this regard please contact me, as well as if you find something that needs correction**

 **The only files that can be manufactured are those of the ArduFrauenfelderCNC 1.0 - Arduino Pro Micro Edition.
-It is a fully functional design.**
+It should be a fully functional design.
+As on 20/07/2012 still untested.**

 INSIDE THIS REPOSITORY
 ----------------------